Navigating Credit Challenges in 2024: Authorized Tradeline Risks, Bureau Investigations & More

 Check Your Credit Utilization Ratio

-Your credit utilization ratio is the amount of credit you’re using compared to your total available credit.
-A high credit utilization ratio can negatively impact your credit score.
-As a general rule, it’s best to keep your ratio below 30%.
-For instance, if you have a credit card with a $10,000 limit, try to keep your balance below $3,000.
-As recommended by Credit Karma, regularly monitoring your credit utilization ratio can help you stay on top of your credit health.
+Credit utilization is a common credit term.
+It compares the credit you’ve used to your total available credit.
+High credit utilization can hurt your credit score.
+A good general rule is to keep this ratio under 30%.
+For example, if you have a card with a $10,000 limit, keep your balance under $3,000.
+Credit Karma recommends checking this ratio regularly.
+That way you can easily keep track of your credit score.

 Pay Down Your Debts